Four Peaks

 Four Peaks (Wi:khoba) is a prominent landmark on the eastern skyline of Phoenix.
 Part of the Mazatzal Mountains, it is located in the Four Peaks Wilderness in the Tonto National Forest, 40 mi east-northeast of Phoenix.
 In winter, Four Peaks offers much of the Phoenix metro area a view of snow-covered peaks.
 Four Peaks is the site of an amethyst mine that produces top-grade amethyst.

 The name Four Peaks is a reference to the four distinct peaks of a north–south ridge forming the massif's summit.
 The northernmost peak is named Brown's Peak and is the tallest of the four at 7659 ft.
 It is the highest point in Maricopa County.
-The remaining summits have no official names, and from north to south are 7644 ft, 7574 ft and 7526 ft in elevation.
+The remaining summits are Brother, Sister, and Amethyst from north to south are 7644 ft, 7574 ft and 7526 ft in elevation.